 These examinations are normally taken several weeks after the student's second year of full-time coursework.
 The exams focus on a student's knowledge and scholarly assessment of the relevant academic literature - which may include multiple areas of study (e.g. 2 exams, covering different topics).
 Each student is expected to demonstrate doctoral-level skills and knowledge concerning the field's fundamental problems, theories, and conceptual frameworks, and should show a well-developed capacity for logical reasoning both orally and in writing.
-Students who fail the examination will have failed to meet the academic standards of the Doctoral Program and may be subject to removal from the program.
+Students who fail the examination will have failed to meet the academic standards of the Doctoral Program and will be removed from the program, subject to the appeal rights below.